ekerejosh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game mandatory
 Write a program that prints the alphabet in lowercase, followed by a new line.
+3. alphABET
+mandatory
+Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) All your code should be in the main function
+You can only use putchar three times in your code